Marko Lazetić: Red Star Belgrade

 On 29 November 2020, at the age of 16 years and 10 months, Lazetić made his debut for Red Star Belgrade as an 76th-minute substitute for Richmond Boakye against Rad.
 The home match finished as a 3–0 win for Red Star.

+AC Milan

 On 27 January 2022, five days after his 18th birthday, Lazetić joined Serie A club AC Milan for a fee believed to be in the region of €4 million, signing a deal until June 2026.
 He was assigned shirt number 22 and enlisted as a first team player.
-He debuted for the first team on 19 April, in a Coppa Italia match against cross-city rivals Inter, coming on as a substitute in the 86th minute.
+He debuted for the first team on 19 April, in a Coppa Italia match against cross-city rivals Inter Milan, coming on as a substitute in the 86th minute.

-On 8 November 2022, he made his Serie A debut in a 0–0 away draw against Cremonese.
-On 22 May 2022, as Milan won the scudetto on the last matchday of the Serie A season, Lazetić was awarded a winner's medal despite making no league appearances.
+On 22 May 2022, as Milan won the scudetto on the last matchday of the Serie A season, he was awarded a winner's medal despite making no league appearances..
+On 8 November 2022, Lazetić made his Serie A debut in a 0–0 away draw against Cremonese.

+Loan to Rheindorf Altach

-On 3 February 2023, he moved to Austrian Bundesliga club Rheindorf Altach on a six-month loan, joining his fellow AC Milan teammate Andreas Jungdal.
+On 3 February 2023, Lazetić moved to Austrian Bundesliga club Rheindorf Altach on a six-month loan.

+Loan to Fortuna Sittard

+On 24 August 2023, Lazetić joined Eredivisie club Fortuna Sittard on a season-long loan.

+Loan to TSC

+On 18 June 2024, he moved back to his native Serbia, and joined Serbian SuperLiga club TSC on a season-long loan.

+Aberdeen

+On 18 August 2025, Lazetić moved to Scotland, and signed a four-year contract with Scottish Premiership club Aberdeen.

+Personal life

+Lazetić is the nephew of former footballers Nikola Lazetić and Žarko Lazetić.